-If the optional Automatic Calibration System is installed, Auto Span initiates an automated calibration using the gas connected to the span port.
+If the optional Automatic Calibration System is installed, Do an Auto Span initiates an automated check or calibration using the gas connected to the span port.
 For best results, make sure the analyzer operates on a low ppb gas for several hours and Zero has been calibrated before performing a span check.

+The span gas must not exceed 10 ppm and it should have approximately the same composition as the sample gas.
 All calibrations should be done after the analyzer has operated for over 24 hours and with the door closed.